wp-plugins/expresscurate/readme.txt

 1. Upload *expresscurate* folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 3. Curate using *Quickstart Button*.

+Also, install curation on-the-go tools.

+* **Chrome Web Browser** - install the [ExpressCurate Chrome Extension](https://chrome.google.com/webstore/detail/expresscurate/nldipdepdfjilejlpeeknodkpiajhfkf?hl=en "Your favorite Chrome Extension") to discover content, bookmark articles for future curation, as well as curate and create posts on the go without having to go to WordPress to create a post draft.
+* **Android App** - install [ExpressCurate Android app](https://play.google.com/store/apps/details?id=com.expresscurate "Your favorite Android app") on your smartphone or tablet to discover content and create curated posts more quickly.

+You can also [download](http://www.expresscurate.com/p/products/wordpress-theme "Your favorite WordPress Theme") a **free** [ExpressCurate WordPress theme](http://www.expresscurate.com/p/products/wordpress-theme "Your favorite WordPress Theme").
+It will give your curated content a modern online news look.